J22Melody/sed_great_ape/data_chimp/README.md

 ## Analysis

+`python analysis.py`

-There are 235 annotated audio files, annotated with phase information in the excel file.
+There are 235 audio files, annotated with phase information in the excel file.

 Now have a look at the total duration (second) and the total duration for each phase: